 If you’re bilingual or learning Japanese, you might be ready to make a career change.
 Knowing how to translate to Japanese may be the perfect job for you.
 The world is changing fast, and soon, all documents will need to get translated.
 This work includes the text of your favorite book, United Nations legal documents, the subtitles of your favorite show, and even instructions on how to set-up a Lego house.
 And work to translate to Japanese will continue to grow.

 If you want to keep up in this globalized world, learning how to translate to Japanese is crucial since Japan is one of the most powerful nations today.
-All you need to do is study, get certified, and you’re all set.
+All you need to do is study, get certified by a governing body, and you’re all set.
 Here’s what you need to know about pursuing this lucrative job.

 What Does a Japanese Translator Do?

 Have you ever watched Japanese anime?
 If so, you already have a clear picture of what a translator’s job entails.
 A translator is responsible for translating written material from one language to another.
 It is important to keep the context and meaning true to the original text.
 If you want to translate to Japanese, you have to be extremely knowledgeable in the language.

 Although you don’t need to have a degree to translate to Japanese, a certificate would help you book jobs since many employers gauge your level of expertise through the certificates you have obtained.

 Just like any language, Japanese is challenging to learn.
 However, that does not mean it’s impossible.
 You just have to dedicate time and effort to reach the required level of professionalism.

 If you are still an intermediate speaker of the language, you may be discouraged from pursuing Japanese since it’s known as one of the hardest languages to learn.
 The first step in mastering Japanese is to let go of the things cynics say.

 Here are some facts that will motivate you to continue learning to translate to Japanese.